Törles Knöll: Career

 In February 2018, 1.
 FC Nürnberg announced Knöll would join the club for the 2018–19 season from Hamburger SV II.

 On 22 August 2019, Knöll joined Wehen Wiesbaden on a season-long loan deal.

 Knöll left 1.
 FC Nürnberg in August 2020 joining Croatian First Football League side Slaven Belupo.

+In June 2024, Knöll joined Dutch Eerste Divisie club Den Bosch on a two-year contract with the option for a further season.

+On 24 December 2024, he agreed to return to his previous Croatian club Vukovar 1991 in January 2025.

+On 17 September 2025, Knöll joined Saudi First Divison League club Al-Tai.